2024 Hainault sword attack

 On 30 April 2024, a man crashed a van into a pedestrian and property in the suburban area of Hainault, London, United Kingdom, before randomly attacking people with a sword.
-One victim, a 14-year-old boy named Daniel Anjorin, was killed, and four others were injured, including two police officers.
+A 14-year-old boy, Daniel Anjorin, was killed, and four others were injured, including two police officers.
 A 36-year-old man, Marcus Arduini Monzo, was arrested at the scene after being struck by several Taser rounds and tackled to the ground by more responding police officers.
 On 25 June 2025, Monzo was convicted of offences including murder and three attempted murders.
 He was sentenced two days later to life imprisonment with a minimum term of 40 years.

 Attack

 On 30 April 2024, between 06:50 and 07:00, residents of Hainault reported hearing screaming and shouting in the street and police were called.
 Around this time, a man in a yellow hoodie had crashed a van into a property, also hitting a pedestrian, whereupon bystanders approached the vehicle under the assumption an accident had occurred.
 The attacker, who was injured in the crash, exited the van and asked a woman where he was before pulling a sword from his trousers and proceeding to slash at the neck of the man he had hit with the vehicle, yelling that he was going to kill him.

 Following this, the attacker forced his way into a family home and attacked a 35-year-old man as he slept in his bed.
 The man's hand was seriously injured and he lost large amounts of blood.
 Relatives of the man credited him with protecting his family from the attacker.

 The attacker then left the home and approached 14-year old Daniel Anjorin from behind as the boy walked to school.
 Residents attempted to warn Anjorin of the danger, but witnesses said that he had headphones on, and so likely could not hear them.
 The attacker slashed the boy's neck from behind and then stabbed him in the chest, fatally wounding him.
 Two police officers arrived at the scene and approached the attacker to try and subdue him, but he fled down a nearby alleyway, slashing a female officer as he did so.

 Throughout the spree, the attacker climbed over the gardens and garages of residents to evade police.
 Witnesses said that the man was shouting and swearing, with video footage that captured the attacker shouting "Is there anybody here who believes in God?".

-At around 7:22, further police officers were able to confront the attacker in a resident's driveway.
+At around 07:22, further police officers were able to confront the attacker in a resident's driveway.
 Multiple Tasers were deployed against the attacker and he was tackled to the ground and arrested by a large number of police officers.